 A Jury Verdict Research report found that over the last ten years, the national median award at trial in personal injury cases for a vertebra fracture is $112,537.
 Almost two-thirds of the cases in the study were motor vehicle accidents, which is the leading cause of spinal injuries in this country.
 Our lawyers have seen a lot of these spinal cord injuries, particularly from motorcycle accidents.
 Not surprisingly, the median award for multiple vertebrae fractures is almost double the single vertebra amount, $207,000.

-When I first read this report I assumed the numbers were low because they excluded cases where there was a spinal cord or head injury.
+When I first read this report, I assumed these vertebral fracture numbers were low because they excluded cases where there was a spinal cord or head injury.
 But apparently, 7.5% of the verdicts were in excess of $2,500,000, which means they have to include vertebrae fractures where the spinal cord was implicated or there was an accompanying head injury.

 Examples of Fractured Vertebrae Cases

 - 2017: New Jersey: $525,057 Verdict – A New Jersey man was sideswiped by a car executing an illegal u-turn.
-He suffered vertebrae fractures at C5-C-6.
+He suffered vertebral column breaks at C5-C-6.

 - 2016: Washington: $2,700,000 Verdict – A 24-year-old avid cyclist approached an intersection in which the “Don’t Walk” signal for pedestrians was illuminated.
 When the signal changed, the man crossed the median he as hit by a semi-truck.
 He fractured 10 vertebrae, had 9 fractured ribs, and fractured his hip and pelvis.